Lagrangian filtering for wave-mean flow decomposition: Numerical errors and interpolation

 \section{Numerical errors and interpolation}

-We focus on the potential errors that can arise for the case of a low-pass filter and, accordingly, strategies 1 and 3 only.
 There are two primary error sources in our method -- the truncation of the interval length and the interpolations, and these error sources are shared by particle tracking methods.
 Appendix \ref{app:intervaltimes} shows the impact of varying the half-interval length $T$.
-We found that increasing $T$ reduced the remaining wave-frequency oscillations, but the solutions converged for $T \gtrsim 20$, making $T=20$ our value of choice.
+We found that increasing $T$ reduced the remaining wave-frequency oscillations, but increasing the interval length past $T = 20$ made negligible difference to the solutions, making $T=20$ our value of choice (so that $\omega_c T = 40$, and the averaging interval $2T$ is 12.7 times longer than the cut-off period).
 It may however be worth reducing $T$ and suffering a small error of this type to reduce the computational expense of the calculations.

 The other source of error comes from interpolation.
 In the methods discussed here, there are two types of interpolation.
-The first is performed at every time step of strategy 3 in the $RHS$ of equations \eqref{partial_f_evol3} -\eqref{xi31eq}, and requires finding a scalar field (the scalar to be averaged, or each component of velocity) at some coordinate $\vXip{3\mapsto 1}(x,t)$, where the scalar is known on a regular grid.
+The first is performed at every time step of strategies 2 and 3 in the $RHS$ of equations \eqref{xi21eq}, \eqref{partial_f_evol2}, \eqref{partial_f_evol3} and \eqref{xi31eq}, and requires finding a scalar field (the scalar to be averaged, or each component of velocity) at some coordinate $\vXip{2\mapsto 1}(x,t)$ (strategy 2) or $\vXip{3\mapsto 1}(x,t)$ (strategy 3), where the scalar is known on a regular grid.
 The second is the final remapping of $\tilde{f}$ (in strategy 1) or $f^*$ (in strategy 3) to $\barL{f}$.
 In this case, $\barL{f}$ is known at the irregularly spaced locations $\vXia{1\mapsto2}(\vx,t^*)$ or $\vXia{3\mapsto2}(\vx,t^*)$, and needs to be found at regularly gridded locations.
 We do not expect this second type of interpolation to be problematic in strategy 3, as demonstrated in figure \ref{fig:strat13_comparison}.

 When the flow is such that distances between points advected by the flow become very far apart or very close together over the interval of interest, as represented by an interpolating map with sharp gradients (e.g. $\vXia{1\mapsto 2}$ shown in figure \ref{fig:strat13_comparison}c), both types of interpolation can be prone to error.
-This can be the case when the flow is compressible (or equivalently when performed on a 2D surface in a 3D incompressible flow, \citep{Shakespeare2021a}), but also when the flow is incompressible and straining or shearing.
+This can be the case when the flow is compressible \citep[or equivalently when performed on a 2D surface in a 3D incompressible flow;][]{Shakespeare2021a}, but also when the flow is incompressible and straining or shearing.

 In the shallow water case here, the flow is both compressible and straining/shearing, and the mean flow evolves significantly over the time interval (e.g. figure \ref{fig:mean_comparison_hovmuller}b).
 We therefore expect to accumulate the first type of interpolation error at each time step, although we do not see evidence of this error in our experiments.
 The mean flow `imprint' in the wave component in figures \ref{fig:wave_decomp}i, \ref{fig:wave_decomp}l, \ref{fig:hovmoller}c, and \ref{fig:hovmoller}f is independent of resolution and scales with wave nonlinearity, so we attribute this to physical nonlinear interactions as discussed in \S \ref{sec:waveresults}.